Chart Color Schemes

 Russell Vale has a typical household mix, with a higher-than-average median household size

-Family households account for 75.3% of all households, including 35.8% couples with children, 24.9% couples without children, and 13.9% single parent families.
-Non-family households make up the remaining 24.7%, with lone person households at 21.7% and group households comprising 2.6%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.
+Family households constitute 75.3% of all households, including 35.8% couples with children, 24.9% couples without children, and 13.9% single parent families.
+Non-family households account for the remaining 24.7%, with lone person households at 21.7% and group households comprising 2.6% of the total.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households